benwzj/benwzj.github.io/_posts/2021-03-08-git-practice.md

 ### Git clean

-- git clean is a convenience method for deleting untracked files in a repo's working directory.
+- `git clean` is a convenience method for deleting untracked files in a repo's working directory.
-- git clean will make a hard filesystem deletion.
+- `git clean` will make a hard filesystem deletion.
 Make sure you really want to delete the untracked files before you run it.
-- Git clean is to some extent an 'undo' command.
-Git clean can be considered complementary to other commands like git reset and git checkout to fully undo any additions and commits in a repository.
+- `git clean` is to some extent an 'undo' command. `git clean` can be considered complementary to other commands like g`it reset` and `git checkout` to fully undo any additions and commits in a repository.

 #### option
-git clean -n will perform a “dry run”. git clean -f The force option initiates the actual deletion of untracked files from the current directory.
+`git clean -n` will perform a “dry run”.
+`git clean -f` The force option initiates the actual deletion of untracked files from the current directory.

 ### Conclusion
 - get information: